Tachyspiza

-Tachyspiza is a genus containing goshawks and sparrowhawk in the family Accipitridae.
+Tachyspiza is a genus containing goshawks and sparrowhawks in the family Accipitridae.
 The species were formerly placed in the genus Accipiter.

 Taxonomy

 The genus Tachyspiza was introduced in 1844 by the German naturalist Johann Jakob Kaup with Falco soloensis Horsfield (Chinese sparrowhawk) as the type species.
 The name combines the Ancient Greek ταχυς (takhus) meaning "fast" with σπιζιας (spizias) meaning "hawk".

 Species now placed in this genus were formerly assigned to the genus Accipiter.
 Molecular phylogenetic studies found that Accipiter was polyphyletic and in the subsequent rearrangement to create monophyletic genera, the genus Tachyspiza was resurrected to contain 27 species that were previously placed in Accipiter.